fb55/encoding-sniffer/README.md

 An implementation of the HTML encoding sniffer algo, with stream support.

+This module wraps around [iconv-lite](https://github.com/ashtuchkin/iconv-lite) to make decoding buffers and streams incredibly easy.

 ## Features

 -   Support for streams
 -   Support for XML encoding types, including UTF-16 prefixes and `<?xml encoding="...">`
+-   Allows decoding streams and buffers with a single function call

 ## Installation